Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

     * This usually opens a terminal with `C:\xampp` being the active folder
     * Run `cd htdocs`
   * _Linux_ and _Mac_: open your Terminal program, the active folder should be `home/dev`.
-* Run `git clone https://github.com/ushahidi/platform.git platform` .
-This will download the Ushahidi Platform API code repository inside a folder named `platform` .
+* Run `git clone https://github.com/streetsignal/platform.git platform` .
+This will download the StreetSignal Platform API code repository inside a folder named `platform` .

 {% hint style="success" %}
 It's **very important** that you have a clear idea of the location of your platform folder in the filesystem.
 Let's quickly recapitulate: